oko/usacycling-dbtools/README.md

 ### Redis
 Redis is a high-performance key-value store.
 Import to Redis for very fast web application lookups (i.e., text-field autocomplete) or statistical analysis.

-### MySQL/Postgres/<otherRDBMS>
+### MySQL/Postgres/[otherRDBMS]
 Import to a traditional relational database if you'd like.
-Models are fully foreign-keyed (caveat: riders with a club that doesn't exist in the clubs list being used will have their clubs unset.
+Models are fully foreign-keyed (caveat: riders with a club that doesn't exist in the clubs list being used will have their clubs unset).

 ## Bugs
 Something's probably broken somewhere.
 Surprise?
 Use the GitHub issue tracker to notify me of bugs.